PHeonix25/PHeonix25.github.io/_posts/2019-01-28-Chocolatey-and-a-new-machine.md

 choco install ~/Downloads/PACKAGES.CONFIG -y
 ```

-Or if you just want to use mine as a starting point:
+Or if you want to use mine as a starting point:

 ```powershell
 Invoke-WebRequest -Uri https://raw.githubusercontent.com/PHeonix25/PHeonix25.github.io/master/assets/PACKAGES.CONFIG -OutFile ~/packages.config;